Krishnadasi (2016 TV series): Plot

 Aaba Saheb's brother in law, Maharaj Keshav Pratap was the patron of Kumudini.
 He fell in love with her and wanted to marry her.
 But Kumudini refused to his proposal as a Krishnadasi cannot marry her patron.
 Besides, she didn't want to break off his marriage and left his palace with Tulsi – their daughter.
 However, deeply tormented by her husband's infidelity, Aaba Saheb's sister committed suicide.
 This enraged Aaba Saheb and he pledged revenge from Kumudini.
 Aaba Saheb's younger daughter Saras and Tulsi grew up to become best friends.
 When Saras fell in love with Michael, Shashwat and Tulsi tried to prevent her from taking any wrong step.
 But Pavitra suspected Shashwat to have an affair with Tulsi.
 Later, Saras eloped with Michael on her wedding day and everyone blamed Tulsi.
 Unable to bear the humiliation, Aaba Saheb's wife Bhamini committed suicide.
 Using this opportunity, Aaba Saheb threw Kumudini and Tulsi out of their village.

 After learning the truth, Aryan develops hatred for Aradhya's family and continuously insults them.
 Although he saves her multiple times on different occasions, he refuses to acknowledge his feelings for her.
 His annoyance increases further when Kumudini traps Gayatri and orchestrates her marriage with David - Saras's brother in law.
 However, both Aradhya and Aryan realize that both of the families are at fault and join hands to end the enmity between their families.

 Kumudini and Aaba Saheb continue their plotting to destroy each other.
 Pavitra realizing Aryan's growing feelings for Aradhya, invites his childhood friend Purva.
 But circumstances lead to Aryan publicly declaring that he would marry Aradhya.
 At first, Aradhya refuses thinking Aryan is marrying her just to save her from the villagers.
 When Aryan finally confesses his love to Aradhya, she also reciprocates.

 Aaba Saheb fakes a heart attack to stop the marriage.
 To counterattack, Kumudini drugs Aradhya and alleges Aryan of molesting her.
-Thus she forces Aradhya and Aryan to get married.
+Then she forces Aradhya and Aryan to get married.

 Aryan and Aradhya are deeply hurt by each other's actions and start hating each other.
 Pavitra and Purva try to separate the two.
 However, these difficulties only bring them closer.
 They get to know about Purva and her brother Jayraj's intention of taking over Rao's wealth and stop them.
 However, Kumudini makes a shocking revelation that Aradhya is Aaba Saheb's granddaughter and Aryan is her grandson.